 Note: The communications control program does not require the dual program feature to allow more than one program to be executed at a time.
-Use of the dual program feature is not prohibited during execution of the communications control program, but any program executed in the other program level does not run under control of the communications control program.
+You can use the dual program feature during execution of the communications control program, but any program executed in the other program level does not run under control of the communications control program.
 The communications control program can not be run in both program levels concurrently.